 Skt.
 Peders Bageri: Uh okay, I didn’t get coffee here, but I went here on a Wednesday because they sell a special cinnamon roll called a onsdagssnegle (which translates to “Wednesday snail”) and it was INCREDIBLE.
 You can either get a sugared or frosted one, and I decided to get the sugared.
 Definitely will be going back on a Wednesday, and maybe I’ll try the coffee too…

 Coffee Industry Sweden: I got a small latte (obviously) and it was AMAZING – another one of my favorites.
 Also, the inside is the cutest ever!
 It has 2 floors, lots of seating, nice music, and cute signs everywhere.
 Good place to go between classes or to get work done!
+UPDATE: Got a blueberry muffin here once…and it was legitimately one of the best muffins I’ve ever had

 There are lots of places I’ve heard of and seen that I want to try, but I’ve got lots of time for that!
 My wishlist right now includes: Democratic Coffee, Joe & The Juice, Lagkagehuset, and Mad & Kaffe